Why Osteoarthritis is More Common in Females?

-Development of osteoarthritis is multi-factorial.
-Activity and body mass certainly play a roll but genetics are involved as well.
+The development of osteoarthritis is multi-factorial.
+Activity and body mass certainly play a role but genetics are involved as well.
 This is an interesting article suggesting that estrogen levels (higher in females) may be correlated with certain microRNA levels.
-One type of microRNA (MiR-504-3p) may contribute to development of arthritis.
+One type of microRNA (MiR-504-3p) may contribute to the development of arthritis.

 AUGUSTA, Ga.
 (June 26, 2017) – Researchers have more evidence that males and females are different, this time in the fluid that helps protect the cartilage in their knee joints.

 They have found in the synovial fluid of this joint, clear differences in the messages cells are sending and receiving via tiny pieces of RNA, called microRNA, in males and females with the common and debilitating condition osteoarthritis.

 The differences may help explain why the disease is more common in women as it points toward a more targeted way to diagnose and treat this “wear and tear” arthritis, said Dr. Sadanand Fulzele, bone biologist in the Department of Orthopaedic Surgery at the Medical College of Georgia at Augusta University.

 Osteoarthritis, which affects more than 30 million Americans, is fundamentally a destruction of the cartilage that provides padding between our bones.

 “It’s a huge problem,” says Dr. Monte Hunter, chair of the MCG Department of Orthopaedic Surgery and a coauthor of the study in the journal Scientific Reports.
 Today’s treatment addresses symptoms, like inflammation and pain, and the bottom line for some patients is knee replacement.
 Clinicians like Hunter would like to provide patients additional options for diagnosing and treating this common malady of aging.